sajjadh47/advanced-category-and-custom-taxonomy-image/README.md

 * Option To Enable Custom Image Upload for different devices
 * Very simple to use & WP Default Media Uploaded to upload image
 * Built-in Template Tag to use in your theme template

-Interested in contributing to Drag & Drop Menu Items?
-Contact me at sagorh672(at)gmail(dot)com

 ## Screenshots